simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-cpp-development/index.en.md

 ## Introduction

 C++ is a powerful and versatile programming language widely used for developing system software, game engines, embedded systems, and more.
 Visual Studio Code is a lightweight yet feature-rich code editor that provides an excellent environment for C++ development.
-By leveraging the right extensions, you can further enhance the capabilities of Visual Studio Code and streamline your C++ coding workflow.
+By using the right extensions, you can further enhance the capabilities of Visual Studio Code and streamline your C++ coding workflow.

 ______